 When you remove either the only existing IP address, Subnet or Host Name in the Allowed Hosts list, there are no remote hosts with access (i.e. for each respective option) to connect to the OVOC server using SSH.
 When this action is performed, you are disconnected from the OVOC server and may not be able to reconnect through SSH.
 Therefore, prior to disabling SSH access, ensure that alternative connection methods have been provisioned, for example, serial management connection or KVM switch connection.

 Integrity Testing

 Integrity testing is performed to verify whether system file attributes have been modified.
 You can activate the regular File Integrity tool or the Advanced Intrusion Detection tool as described below.
-Both these tools are by default enabled.

 File Integrity Checker